sandeepraju/sanchaara.in/_posts/2014-02-23-dont-ask-me-for-time-i-have-just-got-back-from-puducherry.md

 ![Mantrimandir](http://sancharaa.files.wordpress.com/2014/02/dsc01517.jpg)

 Another very good alternative is a visit to "Mahabalipuram", which is approximately 98 kms from Pondi.
 There are buses that ply to Mahabalipuram from Pondi.
-A visit to Mahabalipuram will take your one whole day because there are lot of places that are worth seeing there, such as Shore temple,Pancha Ratha etc etc.
+A visit to Mahabalipuram will take your one whole day because there are lot of places that are worth seeing there, such as Shore temple, Pancha Ratha etc etc.

 Anyway coming back to Promenade.
 We spent our last evening on the Promenade beach again.
 We'd say a trip to Pondicherry would be incomplete without an evening at Promenade.
 We had our bus to Bangalore at 10 and it was 6 already.So we were just about to leave Promenade when we noticed a T-shirt at Le-Cafe with the wordings "Don't ask me for time, I have just got back from Puducherry" and we bought it right away.